 I strive to translate the highly technical aspects of estate, trust and charitable planning into terms to which my clients can relate.
 I achieve the most successful results when I can walk clients through the complexities of what we’re aiming to accomplish and explain why a particular course of action is the best option.
 I also enjoy the diverse range of work in my practice.
 It makes me a better lawyer knowing how it all ties together.

-Glen Eichelberger focuses on all aspects of trust, estate and philanthropic planning and administration for individuals and families.
+Chair of the Trusts and Estates Department, Glen Eichelberger focuses on all aspects of trust, estate and philanthropic planning and administration for individuals and families.
 He advises clients on the most effective ways to minimize estate, gift and generation-skipping transfer taxes, as well as the implementation and administration of complex estate planning structures, including charitable planning and counseling family foundations and other non-profit organizations on a variety of ongoing entity governance matters.
 Glen is Board Certified in Estate Planning & Probate Law by the Texas Board of Legal Specialization and is a licensed CPA.